MadhurangaWije/pre-interview-brief-generator/README.md

 - Assume that the starting point of your application is a webhook calling with an email subject and body from a service like SendGrid.
 - This is a tool/ service/ product used by candidates, and you are going to charge them $5 in the future.
 This tool is not how you apply for a job.

+## Completed tasks.
+- Backend API which process the request and generate brief with OpenAI models.

+## Pending tasks
+- Email trigger integration
+- Scraping (this is a blocker as linkedin limitations on scraping)
+- state machine and queue based asynchronous processing

 ## Installation

 ```bash